hmchen47/DevOps/ITSupport/TechnicalSupportFundamentals-Google/AssigmentsAndLabs.md

 # Peer-graded Assignment: Writing Effective Documentation
 ## Important Information
-It is especially important to submit this assignment before the deadline, January 21, 11:59 PM PST, because it must be graded by others.
+It is especially important to submit this assignment before the deadline, because it must be graded by others.
 If you submit late, there may not be enough classmates around to review your work.
 This makes it difficult - and in some cases, impossible - to produce a grade.
 Submit on time to avoid these risks.

 ## Instructions
 Overview: Documentation is an important part of an IT Support Specialist role.
 It’s vital to document processes and policies not only for yourself but for your teammates that may encounter the same issue.
 This writing assessment will help you get in the habit of writing good documentation and you’ll also see how documentation may be presented to you by reviewing your peers’ documentation.